Code-Institute-Submissions/my-second-milestone-project-1/README.md

 The game RANDOMLY picks a number between 0 and 99 that is known only to the Console.<br>
 The player then has a chance of making 10 guesses to unveil the mystery number.<br>
 Each time a guess is made, a message comes up to announce one of the following:<br>
-a) That's lower!
+- That's lower!
 Guess: _ (i.e. number of guesses so far) Remaining: _ (usually 10 minus the number of guesses so far made).<br>
    This allows the player to know he/she must guess a higher figure to get the mystery number.<br>
-b) That's higher!
+- That's higher!
 Guess: _ Remaining: _ (similar to above, it guides the player on what to guess next).<br>
-c) No more guesses remaining!
+- No more guesses remaining!
 The number was _.
 This is an end-of-game message when the player is unable to guess the mystery<br>
    number.
 The game can be restarted by refreshing the page.<br>
-d) Yes, its _!
+- Yes, its _!
 It took you _ guess(es).
 Again, this is an end-of-game message except that the player has guessed the<br>
    mystery number correctly.<br>
-e) The game can be played again by clicking New Game button.<br>
+- The game can be played again by clicking New Game button.<br>

 # Table of Contents
 1. [User Experience](#user-experience)